-Through my works and Knurl, I explore new possibilities for artistic expression by designing my own sounds systems, projects and interfaces.
+Through my music works, projects and technologies, I explore new possibilities for artistic expression by designing my own sounds systems, projects and interfaces.
 My practice integrates 3D printing, creative coding, and emerging technologies as compositional tools, allowing the instrument itself to become the nucleus of each artistic process.
+To me, to develop my own technology is a way to continuously reflect and overcome the boundaries of my artistic identity and my music practice.

 My work explores interdisciplinary formats of music-making, engaging with themes such as public participation, cultural identity, self-made technologies, social and environmental awareness.
 I work with methods and technologies exploring crossover between music & design, using often open source interfaces, 3D Printing, Creative programming and electronics.
 I make my own technologies myself.
+Individually crafted tools and systems can offer locally grounded solutions while contributing to shared knowledge across communities.
+In this way, sounds, its context and its social engagement naturally merge from a direct connection with its local and digital listeners.

 Music Improvisation is central to my creative process, enabling me to translate compositional thinking into live performance and to remain responsive to space, context, and audience.
 Through these interdisciplinary experiences, I invite audiences to reconsider ideas about what means to listen these days, and reflect about their identity, connectivity, and empathy in a globalized world.